 Mulberry trees do have redeeming qualities, though, and one of the most outstanding is the minimal care they require.
 Before we learn about how to care for mulberry trees, here’s a brief synopsis of the three types of mulberry trees most commonly grown.

-- Black mulberry – The most flavorful berries come from the black mulberry (Morus nigra).
-These trees are native to western Asia and are only adaptable to USDA zone 6 and warmer.
+- Black mulberry (Morus nigra) – The most flavorful berries come from the black mulberry.
+Black mulberry trees are native to western Asia and are only adaptable to USDA zone 6 and warmer.

-- White mulberry – White mulberries (Morus alba tatarica) were imported from China, introduced into colonial America for silkworm production.
-White mulberries have since naturalized and hybridized with the native red mulberry.
+- White mulberry (Morus alba tatarica) – White mulberries were imported from China, introduced into colonial America for silkworm production.
+White mulberry trees have since naturalized and hybridized with the native red mulberry.

 How to Grow Mulberry Trees

 Mulberry trees bear small, unremarkable blooms that become plentiful fruits that look much akin to a slender blackberry.
 The berries ripen in stages and drop from the tree as they mature.
 The trees are hardy to USDA zones 4/5 to 8 depending upon the variety.
-They prefer full sun and rich soil but will tolerate part shade and a variety of soils.
-They are easy to transplant, salt tolerant and perfect for erosion control, not to mention the delicious berries.
-Some cultivars are wind-resistant and make wonderful windbreaks.
+They prefer full sun and rich soil but will tolerate partial shade and a variety of soils.
+They are easy to transplant, salt tolerant, and perfect for erosion control, not to mention the delicious berries.
+Some cultivars are wind resistant and make wonderful windbreaks.

 Deciduous trees, all three species attain various sizes.
-White mulberry can grow to 80 feet, red mulberry around 70 feet and the smaller black mulberry may get to 30 feet in height.
+White mulberry can grow to 80 feet (24 m.), red mulberry around 70 feet (21 m.), and the smaller black mulberry may get to 30 feet (9 m.) in height.
 Black mulberries can live for hundreds of years, while red mulberry maxes out at 75 years of age.

 How to Care for a Mulberry Tree

 There really isn’t too much to worry about with this hardy specimen.
-The trees are fairly drought tolerant but will benefit from some irrigation during the dry season.
+The trees are fairly drought-tolerant but will benefit from some irrigation during dry weather.

-Mulberries do well without additional fertilization, but a 10-10-10 application, once per year will keep them healthy.
-Mulberries are even primarily free from most pests and disease.
+Mulberries do well without additional fertilization, but a 10-10-10 application of slow-release fertilizer once per year will keep them healthy.

-Prune young trees into a tidy form by developing a set of main branches.
-Prune lateral branches to 6 leaves in July to facilitate the growth of spurs near the main limbs.
+Prune young mulberry trees into a tidy form by developing a set of main branches.
+Prune lateral branches to six leaves in July to facilitate the growth of spurs near the main limbs.

 Do not prune heavily since mulberries are prone to bleeding at the cuts.
-Avoid cuts of more than 2 inches, which will not heal.
+Avoid cuts of more than 2 inches (5 cm), which will not heal.
 If you prune when the tree is in its dormancy, bleeding is less severe.

-Thereafter, only judicious pruning of mulberry trees is necessary, really only to remove dead or overcrowded branches.
+Thereafter, only judicious pruning is necessary, really only to remove dead or overcrowded branches.